First Panda. Then Penguin. And then the speedy and accurate ‘Hummingbird.’

 They started with launching it only in the United States.
-But later in December that year, Pigeon was expanded to the United Kingdom, Canada and Australia.
+But later in December of that year, Pigeon was expanded to the United Kingdom, Canada and Australia.

 So why was this update important and which websites did it affect?

-Well Google’s intention with this algo shift was:
+Well, the search engine giant’s intention with this algo shift was: